xxx

 When people want advice on the best way to manage their existing pension savings portfolio, plan for retirement or make an investment, they usually want to speak to an independent financial adviser to make sure they get the best advice possible.
 But what exactly is independent pension advice and what does it involve?

-Independent pension advice is a type of financial advice which is given by an unbiased financial adviser.
-To give fully impartial and unbiased pension advice an independent financial adviser must research and consider all retail investment products and providers in the market to make sure they meet the client’s needs.
+Independent pension advice is a type of financial advice that is given by an unbiased financial adviser.
+To give fully impartial and unbiased pension advice, an independent financial adviser must research and consider all retail investment products and providers in the market to make sure they meet the client’s needs.

-Everyones situation is different, with different goals, personal situation and types of assets and savings but it’s important for everyone to get the best financial advice possible for their situation.
+Everyone’s situation is different, with different goals, personal situation and types of assets and savings and it’s important for everyone to get the best financial advice possible for their unique situation.
 This article runs through the different types of advice you can get, what it involves and how much it may cost.

 It is useful to have the option to consider a range of different solutions to find the right combination for your situation.
 An independent pension adviser who covers a range of areas should be able to help you work out the best retirement and pension plan.